eclipse-archived/ceylon-lang.org/blog/2012-09-13-destructuring.md

 of this post.

-A number of languages support a kind of parallel assignment syntax for desctructuring tuples.
+A number of languages support a kind of parallel assignment syntax for destructuring tuples.
 In our hypothetical language, it might look like this:

 <!-- try: -->